flreuss/pythonmusic/docs/intro/examples.rst

 Synth
 -----

-Use you computer as a synthesizer to playback input from a MIDI keyboard, or similar.
+Use your computer as a synthesizer to playback input from a MIDI keyboard, or similar.

 .. code-block:: python